boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.9 =
+* Don't make the Subject input a textarea if it's not editable

 = 1.3.8 =
 * Improved responsive design on Sent Invites and Send Invites screens
 * Fixed PHP notices related to PHP4 constructors